 If you had a chance to pressure-clean your skin pores from the inside out, wouldn’t you take it?
 Well, you do—if you break out a good sweat!
 Getting an intense workout in may not be good for your looks in the short-term, but that salty sweat pouring through every single pore in your body is actually really good for you.
 Dirt, toxins, and many other undesirables are gifted a quick trick out.
 There’s another benefit to exercise: increased circulation means your skin gets well fed, and you’ll notice a healthy, ruddier glow.
 Of course, the rest of your body will thank you to.

 Avoid Harsh Cleansers

 After a good workout, you want to be clean—but the harsh cleansers you could use with impunity when you were younger may be too drying for your skin now.
 Choose a gentle cleanser that includes moisturizing agents like sodium hyaluronate.
-Our Honesty Face Wash, included in our men’s skincare subscription box, provides a deep cleanse while replenishing your skins natural moisture, and may be ideal for you at this period of your life.
+Our Honesty Face Wash, included in our men’s skincare essentials face set, provides a deep cleanse while replenishing your skins natural moisture, and may be ideal for you at this period of your life.

 Use Cold Water

 There’s nothing wrong with steamy baths or washing your face with warm water—and if you’ve got some intense grime going on after a long day outdoors, warmth may be the best thing to melt it all away.
 For your daily routine, though, nothing beats cold water.
 Cold water increases blood circulation right under the skin, minimizes pores, and constricts your skin, reducing any puffiness or hints of droopiness you may have had going on.